-Whilst more than 2,000 individuals and families are accessing teletherapy services, Therapy Focus’ clinical teams identified around 150 customers who had no access to either a suitable device or data, and were therefore unable to access teletherapy.
+While more than 2,000 individuals and families are accessing teletherapy services, Therapy Focus’ clinical teams identified around 150 customers who had no access to either a suitable device or data and were, therefore, unable to access teletherapy.

 Thanks to funding from Telethon, WA Charity Direct and Therapy Focus’ own charitable grants program, the GIVE Program, Therapy Focus’ Assistive Technology Team was able to source iPads before there was a national supply shortage.

 Those in need will be gifted cellular-equipped iPads and/or 6 months’ worth of data depending on their requirements.
 IT company Lumity Solutions has also partnered with Therapy Focus to provide telephone assistance to customers who need help setting up devices, activating data and accessing teletherapy.

 Therapy Focus Executive Manager of Operations, Evan Williams said that the project was a result of collaboration with several organisations.

 “We have been able to get these iPads and data packages out to families thanks to the hard work of [many] people,” Evan said.